 5. Use content creation tools

 Content Idea Generator – Portent’s Content Idea Generator is a fun and easy way to get headlines and engaging content ideas.
-Simply enter in a phrase or keyword and receive unlimited ideas.
+Simply enter a phrase or keyword and receive unlimited ideas.
 The automated system offers catchy and humorous headlines and is easy to navigate.
 Check review about this tool here.

 Plagtracker – You never want to publish copied or stolen work online.
 Content must be 100% original, or you risk to ruin your reputation and losing viewers.
 Scan all material with Plagtracker before publishing to be sure you work is properly referenced and always unique.

 Blog Topic Generator – HubSpot’s Blog Topic Generator allows users to enter in up to 3 phrases or nouns, and receive endless blog topic and title ideas that jumpstart your engaging content writing.
 You can use what they offer, or take part of their suggestions and make it your own.

 Google Trends – Google Trends is an important place to look to discover what is trending in your niche, and what influencers are talking about.
 Use their search tool daily to stay on top of movements in social media.

 Hemingway – Like Hemingway himself, this app and editor focus on short sentences and profound thoughts.
-Highlighted suggestions for correction are given in areas like overuse of adverbs, hard to read sentences and run-on or repetitive language.
+The app highlights suggestions for correction in areas like overuse of adverbs, hard to read sentences and run-on or repetitive language.

 Check out this post for more content writing tools: